A Fefferman-Stein inequality for the Carleson operator: Abstract

 \section{Abstract}

-We provide a Fefferman-Stein type weighted inequality for maximally modulated Calderón-Zygmund operators that satisfy \textit{a priori} weak type unweighted estimates.
+We provide a Fefferman--Stein type weighted inequality for maximally modulated Calderón--Zygmund operators that satisfy \textit{a priori} weak type unweighted estimates.
 This inequality corresponds to a maximally modulated version of a result of Pérez.
-Applying it to the Hilbert transform we obtain the corresponding Fefferman-Stein inequality for the Carleson operator $\mathcal{C}$, that is $\mathcal{C}: L^p(M^{\lfloor p \rfloor +1}w) \to L^p(w)$ for any $1<p<\infty$ and any weight function $w$, with bound independent of $w$.
+Applying it to the Hilbert transform we obtain the corresponding inequality for the Carleson operator $\mathcal{C}$, that is $\mathcal{C}: L^p(M^{\lfloor p \rfloor +1}w) \to L^p(w)$ for any $1<p<\infty$ and any weight function $w$, with bound independent of $w$.
 We also provide a maximal-multiplier weighted theorem, a vector-valued extension, and more general two-weighted inequalities.
 Our proof builds on a recent work of Di Plinio and Lerner combined with some results on Orlicz spaces developed by Pérez.